 Our Story

 Sips and Smiles was founded by artist Xandria Noir during a time of personal transition.
 After relocating to the UK, she was met with a deep sense of lost purpose.
-In search of connection, she trained as a dementia carer and discovered that true healing often begins in the quiet moments: a shared smile, a warm drink, a kind conversation.
+In search of connection, she trained as a dementia care professional and discovered that true healing often begins in the quiet moments: a shared smile, a warm drink, a kind conversation.

 With a background in social sciences and fine arts, Xandria immediately brought creativity into care, using art, movement, and meaningful engagement to reach those often overlooked - seniors, people with dementia, and individuals with disabilities and challenging mental health.
 The simple joy of a cuppa and laughter became the inspiration behind Sips & Smiles.